Merced Intermodal Track Connection (MITC) Project

 - Reduces traffic congestion, improve regional air quality, and reduce GHG emissions

 The Project is located entirely within Merced County and almost entirely within the city limits of Merced.
 A small portion of the Project near Ashby Road and Miles Court is outside the city limits of Merced.
 The new track for the Project would run from the BNSF corridor just north of where it crosses Snelling Highway (SR 59) to the north to a station platform at the proposed integrated station located between R and O Streets in downtown Merced to the south.

 Work Completed to Date

-SJJPA completed a Project Study Report Equivalent to identify the project scope, schedule, and estimated cost of the project in March 2022.
+SJJPA completed a Project Study Report Equivalent to identify the Project scope, schedule, and estimated cost of the Project in March 2022.

 SJJPA manages the San Joaquins rail service and is expected to be the Operating Agency for CHSRA’s Merced-Bakersfield EOS.
 SJJPA and CHSRA will partner to implement the improvements needed for the Merced Intermodal Hub.
-SJJPA is the lead agency for MITC working in partnership with CHSRA, California State Transportation Agency (CalSTA), Caltrans, Merced County Association of Governments (MCAG) and the City of Merced.
+SJJPA is the lead agency for MITC under CEQA working in partnership with CHSRA, California State Transportation Agency (CalSTA), Caltrans, Merced County Association of Governments (MCAG) and the City of Merced.

 Project Related Documents

 - Merced Intermodal Track Connection (MITC) Notice Of Preparation